Oak Hill High School (Maine)

 Oak Hill High School is a high school located in Wales, Maine, United States.
 A part of Regional School Unit 4, this regional high school serves students from the towns of Sabattus, Litchfield, and Wales.
-The mascot is the Raider, generally represented by a raccoon.
+The mascot is the Raider, represented by a raccoon.
+The school is located on Oak Hill at an elevation of 632 feet.

+History

+Oak Hill High School opened in 1976 on Oak Hill in Wales, Maine.

+When the school opened it was served by well water.
+Eventually, a total of seven wells were dug, but all ran dry and none could meet the school's needs.
+By 2018, only two wells were active and were not supplying enough water to meet the building's needs and the school was forced to dismiss students early.
+By 2019, the school was connected to the Sabattus Water District.

 Extracurricular activities

 The school has several extracurricular activities, including: